janebmckenna/Milestone-Project2/testing.md

 When I initally ran the lighthouse audit there were two what I deemed significant issues
 1. Meta decription.
 While this isn't really nessicary for this project I felt it would be best practice to add.
 2. No label for the input box on the Maths game for accessibility purposes.

+When I ran a final lighthouse audit prior to submission there was a best practice error originating from the minified jQuery mobile code.

 ## Compliant Code